Code-Institute-Submissions/portfolio-8/README.md

 ## Testing

 Various methods have been used to test the code of the website.
 During development, there has been continuously tested on the quality of the code.
 This has been done by checking the correct functionality of the code on different screensizes, different resolutions, different devices (mobile, tablet, desktop).
 This approach is used from the start to the end of the realization of the project.

+PEP8 was used to check the quality of the python code.
+This is an online validator to check whether the code complies with the PEP8 directive.

 The code has been tested on the following devices and is fitted for purpose on a laptop, desktop or large desktop: